Synthetixio/synthetix-dashboard/README.md

 ## Branches

-The `master` branch is the dev version which automatically deploys to https://dashboard-staging.havven.io.
+The `staging` branch is the dev version which automatically deploys to https://staging.dashboard.havven.io.
-The `live` branch automatically deploys to https://dashboard.havven.io.
+The `master` branch automatically deploys to https://dashboard.havven.io.

 ## Requirements